-With the war in Ukraine now into its third year, we continued to monitor developments regarding policies concerning access to public services and residence permits impacting the people who fled, including In June 2024, we joined other human rights organisations in coordinating advocacy and communications work to call on the EU to propose sustainable solutions for people who sought safety in Europe, beyond through a joint survey of the PICUM, ECRE, Caritas Europa and ENS memberships.
+With the war in Ukraine now into its third year, we continued to monitor developments regarding policies concerning access to public services and residence permits impacting the people who fled, including through a joint survey of the PICUM, ECRE, Caritas Europa and ENS memberships.
 We continued discussing responses, needs and experiences in relation to the war and people affected in regular meetings with our members.